dimroc/ga-ruby-on-rails-for-devs/lectures/4-rails-mvc/9-rails-mvc-dev.md

 Exercise
 --------

-Extend the Rails application with authentication by using the [devise gem](https://github.com/plataformatec/devise).
+Extend a generic Rails application with authentication by using the [devise gem](https://github.com/plataformatec/devise).
 Only authenticated users should be able to create, edit and destroy things.
 Deploy the application on Heroku.

 As a stretch goal, if there're no users in the system the application should let you create one.